SherG/cool-iron/blog/quality-content.md

 ### High quality content

 Here are some quotes from the guide on high quality content:
+* "original, accurate, comprehensive, clearly communicated, professionally presented"
 * "High level of Expertise, Authoritativeness, and Trustworthiness" (Referred to colloquially as "EAT.")
 EAT is determined in context of the purpose of the page.
 * Quality of a website may also take into account the amount of quality content: "A satisfying amount of high quality MC (main content)"
-* "original, accurate, comprehensive, clearly communicated, professionally presented"
-* Google may take into account website reputation, as inferred (partly) from third-party groups: "This is a highly reputable charity <em>according to multiple charity rating organizations</em>."
+* Google may take into account website reputation, as inferred (partly) from third-party groups.
+Example: "This is a highly reputable charity <em>according to multiple charity rating organizations</em>."
 (Emphasis ours)

 The functionality on the website is also considered when assessing quality.
 For example, in the case of a shopping cart, is the checkout smooth, simple, intuitive?
 Or is it confusing to the user?
 Is there a clear return/refund policy (if relevant)?
 Is it easy to find what you're looking for?
 Is it easy to discover who the website owner is?